Bentzi Gopstein: Anti-LGBT activity

 In the past, the organization sought to disrupt and protest the Jerusalem Pride Parade, in order to fight what Gopstein called "LGBT terrorism", stating that the LGBT and alternative community "are bringing disaster to Israel".
 In 2023, the Times of Israel captioned a photo of him as "Extremist, far-right rabbi Bentzi Gopstein shouts 'it’s not pride, it’s an abomination' at the protest against the Jerusalem Pride Parade, June 1, 2023."

 Advocacy outside Israel

 Gopstein wrote a letter to Facebook founder and CEO Mark Zuckerberg protesting both Zuckerberg's marriage to a non-Jewish woman, as well as the Palestinian use of Facebook.
-He complained, "In Israel, too, assimilation is hitting us quite a bit because of your Facebook, where every Mohammed is 'CitySlicker', and every Yusuf calls himself 'Prince Charming'".
+He complained, "In Israel, too, assimilation is hitting us quite a bit because of your Facebook, where every Muhammad is 'CitySlicker', and every Yosef calls himself 'Prince Charming'".

 In 2018, Gopstein started a fund-raiser to raise money to sue Facebook for censorship.